Wasymir/cpsfs/README.md

 ## 3. Installation tutorial for non-technical people
 ___
 1. Download and install [Github Desktop](https://desktop.github.com/)

 2. Clone Repository to your computer:
    - Open Github Desktop.
    - Click 'Clone repository from the Internet...' button.
    - Select 'Url' option
    - Paste link to this repository and choose download dir.

-3 If you want to get the current version of repository just select pull option from Repository tab.
+3. If you want to get the current version of repository just select pull option from Repository tab.
 4. If you don't have python, install it.
 According to this [tutorial](https://www.youtube.com/watch?v=IDo_Gsv3KVk).
-5. Install required libraries
-    - Open Command Line, if you don't know how use this [tutorial](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/#:~:text=Press%20Windows%2BR%20to%20open,open%20an%20administrator%20Command%20Prompt.).
-    - Run this command, remember to replace ().
-        >pip install -r (path to requirements.txt file)
-      >
-6. If you are using windows, run 'run.cmd' file, but if you are using Linux or macOS compile cpsfs.py file to bytecodes and then just run the .pyc file with python.
-Just follow this [tutorial](https://www.geeksforgeeks.org/generate-byte-code-file-python/) and after that run this command (remember to replace ()).
+5. If you are using Windows just run 'run.cmd' file, but if you are using Linux or MacOs run this commands in terminal (remember to replace the brackets)
-    > python (path to complied file)
+> cd (path to folder with the repository)\
+> pip install -r requirements.txt\
+> python cpsfs.py